LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Data Transporter/data-transporter.md

 ![](/img/data-transporter4.png)

-## Connecting to LiveEngage
+## Connecting to the Conversational Cloud

 ### API Key Setup

-To extract report data from LiveEngage, Transporter requires that you configure a set of API keys from the LiveEngage console and enter them into Transporter in the LIVEENGAGE section.
+To extract report data from the Conversational Cloud, Transporter requires that you configure a set of API keys from the LivePerson console and enter them into Transporter in the Conversational Cloud section.

-When configuring API keys from the LiveEngage Console, ensure the following APIs are checked after key creation:
+When configuring API keys from the LivePerson Console, ensure the following APIs are checked after key creation:

 * Data: Data Access API, Conversation History / Messaging Interactions, Operational Realtime / Messaging Operations
 * Administration: Users, Skills, Agent Groups

 ### Data Transporter Authorization

-Once you have created your keys, enter them into Transporter via the LIVEENGAGE section and click create.
+Once you have created your keys, enter them into Transporter via the CONVERSATIONAL CLOUD section and click create.
 Your API keys will be encrypted and stored securely.

-After verifying your keys are valid, you will see the LiveEngage setting appear in the table below - it is now ready for use as your source when you configure your first report.
+After verifying your keys are valid, you will see the Conversational Cloud setting appear in the table below - it is now ready for use as your source when you configure your first report.

 ![](/img/data-transporter5.png)